hernantz/blog/content/mock-yourself-not-your-tests.md

 The second technique consisted on using factories.
-Whats important is that factories **build real objects** for you in a declarative and straighforward way, which lets you focus on the bits of data you need to setup your test and leave the rest for the factory to implement.
+Whats important is that factories **build real objects** for you in a declarative and straighforward way, which let's you focus on the bits of data you need to setup your test and leave the rest for the factory to implement.

 ```python